 Approximately 1.7 - 2.0% of humans are born with sex characteristics (including anatomy, chromosomes and hormone patterns) that do not fit typical medical notions of female or male, this is intersex.
 Sex is physical, it is not gender.

 Sex assigned at birth:

 When a baby is born the adults in the room assign male or female to them based on physical characteristics (most times this is obvious by viewing the genitals).
 Usually, their gender is then assumed to match the male or female-assigned sex.
 However, a percentage of people’s gender identity will not actually align with the sex that was assigned to them at birth and some will not align with either of the two options of sex that are usually assigned to humans at birth.

 Gender is mostly inaccurately referred to as being either male or female.

-However it is a social construct, our society defines behaviours and characteristics that are expected or associated with usually being male or female on a gender scale or spectrum of the feminine to masculine.
+However, it is a social construct that our society defines behaviours and characteristics that are expected or associated with usually being male or female on a gender scale or spectrum of the feminine to masculine.

 In reality, gender is actually as diverse as the spectrum of human diversity.

 Our gender is our deeply held, internal sense of self as masculine, feminine, a blend of both, or neither, or something else.
 Gender identity is our internal experience and our unique naming of our gender.
 It is an inherent aspect of our make-up.
 Individuals do not choose their innate feeling of gender, they can not be made to change it.
 But we do get to decide language around our gender identity.